Injunction, Termination, and Retention of Rights

 (b) Survival.
 The obligations of Section __ above (Nondisclosure) will survive termination or expiration of this Agreement.

 (c) Return and Retention of Rights.
 Upon termination of this Agreement for any reason, Recipient shall return all copies of Confidential Information to Discloser or certify, in writing, the destruction thereof.
-This Agreement does not transfer ownership of Confidential Information or grant a license thereto.
-Discloser retains all right, title, and interest in and to all Confidential Information.
 However, the provisions above of this Subsection __(c) do not apply to Confidential Information to the extent incorporated into Software or Deliverables.
+This Section (Confidential Information) does not transfer ownership of Confidential Information or grant a license thereto.
+Discloser retains all right, title, and interest in and to all Confidential Information, except as set forth in Section __ (License).

 Subsection (c) is an updated version of the text in The Tech Contracts Handbook.